epu-ntua/FITMAN-Anlzer/UIapp/README.md

 When a user creates a report, he is able to navigate to the report results that include:

 1. The Sentiment Analysis dashboard (Figure 11) where all the messages (that fulfill the query preconditions) are presented along with a sentiment tag (Positive, Negative, Neutral).
 The user may filter them by specific terms, or even change the sentiment to re-train the Trend & Sentiment Analysis Engine and make it more accurate to his industry.
-By clicking on the “save” button the changes will be stored in the Processing Engine, thus propagating the changes in the sentiment tags.
+By clicking on the save button the changes will be stored in the Processing Engine, thus propagating the changes in the sentiment tags.

 ![alt tag](../screenshots/8.png)